LIT-Protocol/lit-only-serverside-sdk-example/README.md

 This is an example of how to use the Lit JS SDK in a fully server-side environment.

+## Important

+The most important thing you need to know is that if you're in a nodejs env, you need to import the node specific package and then everything should just work:

+Either `var LitJsSdk = require("lit-js-sdk/build/index.node.js")`

+Or `import LitJsSdk from "lit-js-sdk/build/index.node.js"`

 ## How this works

 This example is a simple server that uses the Lit SDK to create a server-side Lit instance and store it in `app.locals.litNodeClient`.
 This example uses the Express framework but the lit-js-sdk can be used with any framework.
 To use it with another framework, you just need to store the connected `litNodeClient` in some kind of global object, which will be different for each framework.
 In Express this global object is `app.locals`.